Pricing of debt and equity in a financial network with comonotonic endowments: Abstract

 \section{Abstract}

 { In this paper we present formulas for the valuation of debt and equity of firms in a financial network under comonotonic endowments.
-We demonstrate that the comonotonic setting provides a lower bound and Jensen's inequality provides an upper bound to the price of debt under Eisenberg-Noe financial networks with consistent marginal endowments.
+We demonstrate that the comonotonic setting provides a lower bound and Jensen's inequality provides an upper bound to the price of debt under Eisenberg-Noe financial networks with bankruptcy costs.
 Such financial networks encode the interconnection of firms through debt claims.
 The proposed pricing formulas consider the realized, endogenous, recovery rate on debt claims.
-Special consideration is given to the CAPM setting in which firms invest in correlated portfolios.
-We provide theoretical and empirical justifications for comonotonic endowments in the financial sector. }
+We endogenously construct the comonotonic endowment setting from a equity maximizing standpoint with capital transfers.
+We conclude by, numerically, comparing the network valuation problem with two single firm baseline heuristics which can, respectively, approximate the price of debt and equity. }